bhar4t/bhar4t/articles/Function-currying-in-JavaScript.md

 cover: "currying.png"
 keywords: "javascript, currying, bind, closure"
 author: "Bharat Sahu"
+description: "In Mathematics and Computer Science, currying is the technique of converting a function that takes multiple arguements into a sequence of functions that each take a single argument."
 ---

 In Mathematics and Computer Science, currying is the technique of converting a function that takes multiple arguements into a sequence of functions that each take a single argument.